mattkirman/GoogleClosureCompiler-tmbundle/README.md

 # Installation

+## Using the GetBundles bundle

+This bundle should be available to install via the GetBundles bundle.
+Just look for the 'Google Closure Compiler'.

+## From a source archive

 Simply grab a copy of the bundle from  <http://github.com/mattkirman/GoogleClosureCompiler-tmbundle/downloads>, extract and double-click to install.
 You may have to rename the extracted file/folder to 'Google Closure Compiler.tmbundle' otherwise OS X will not treat is as a TextMate bundle.